-We are unable to accept further 11+ applications for admission to First Year in September 2020 following the entrance exam on Wednesday 15th January.
-However, we may consider further applications after Friday 6th March 2020, subject to the availability of places.
-Please contact Admissions Officer Margaret Connor on 0161 419 2409 or by email at email@example.com for further information.
+If you would like to inquire about First Year entry in September 2020, we may be able to consider late applications subject to the availability of places.
+Please contact Admissions Officer Margaret Connor on 0161 419 2409 or by email at firstname.lastname@example.org for further information.

 Clothing, equipment and collection

 Candidates should wear comfortable, casual clothes – not school uniform.

 Parents will receive their child’s exam number, a list of items they need to bring with them and car parking details a few days before the exam.